 To be honest, it's just as easy to make homemade low carb chocolate mousse using this recipe.
 And, you know your using only wholesome natural ingredients.

 I used to rely a lot on convenient packaged food products.
 However, I now read the ingredients and nutritional data on the label before buying anything.

 Following a low carb diet has really helped me make better food choices.
 I've also learned how to make a lot of foods I used to buy in mixes or already prepared.

 I've tried a lot of different low carb chocolate mousse recipes and this is my favorite.
 I like it because it's so simple to make and tastes great.

-What’s your favorite chocolate snack to satisfy a chocolate craving?
+I also found another great chocolate mousse recipe at Cafe Delites that you may want to try if you're dairy-free.
+What's your favorite chocolate snack to satisfy a chocolate craving?

 Low Carb Chocolate Mousse Recipe